mdn/content/files/en-us/web/api/mediacapabilities/decodinginfo/index.md

 let keys = null;
 if (bestConfig) {
   keys = await bestConfig.keySystemAccess.createMediaKeys();
-  // ... use keys to decode media with best config
+  // ... use keys to decode media using best config
 } else if (nonSmoothConfig) {
   console.log(
     "No smooth configs found.
 Using lowest resolution configuration!", );
   keys = await nonSmoothConfig.keySystemAccess.createMediaKeys();
-  // ... use keys to decode media with best config
-} else {
+  // ... use keys to decode media using lowest framerate config } else {
   console.log("No supported configs!");
   // Fail!